geluso/learn-programming-programming-board-games/00-intro-to-programming/00-programming-programming.md

 of whether an Ace is worth 1 or 11.
 Spooky!!

-Extend the program to include multiple players and build variations on AIs that play smart, dumb, chaotic and varisous degrees of risky.
+Extend the program to include multiple players and build variations on AIs that play smart, dumb, chaotic and various degrees of risky.

 ### Solitaire
 Finally, a rest from multiplayer games.
 Write your own version of solitaire and